 The Palais Galliera is known to Parisians as the museum of fashion.
 And now a monument to French chanson has been added to its 200,000-strong collection: some of Etienne Daho's stage and street outfits have been entrusted to this Parisian cultural institution.
 [Read more]

-Salomé.
-Henner and Moreau Confront the Myth: An Exhibition of Paintings at the Jean-Jacques Henner Museum
+Salomé Exhibition: Henner and Moreau Confront the Myth — An Artistic Dialogue at the Jean-Jacques Henner Museum

-The Jean-Jacques Henner Museum showcases a dialogue between two painters with its exhibition "Salomé.
-Henner and Moreau Confront the Myth," open from February 18 to June 22, 2026.
+The Jean-Jacques Henner Museum brings together two painters in a captivating dialogue with its latest exhibition, "Salomé.
+Henner and Moreau Confront the Myth," running from February 18 to June 22, 2026.
 [Read more]

 Art42: the free street-art museum that puts urban art in the spotlight in Paris